Skip to content ↓

 The Headship team and Science subject leader play a central role in the monitoring and evaluation of the quality of teaching and learning of Science in the school.

-The monitoring strategy: 1.
-Children’s work and planning scrutinies are conducted.
-2. Pupil voice is conducted termly within Science.
 3. Lesson ‘drop ins’ and observations take place in all classes throughout the year.
 The subject leader is responsible for monitoring attainment and progress, the outcomes of which are collated in the subject leadership folder and fed back to staff at an appropriate time.